barvian/thesis/paper.md

 #### UIImage+Additions

-[This library](https://github.com/vilanovi/UIImage-Additions) offers numerous extensions to the `UIImage` class for manipulating images within Cocoa applications.
+[This library](https://github.com/vilanovi/UIImage-Additions) offers numerous extensions to the `UIImage` class for manipulating images within iOS applications.
 Examples include creating static images for a single color, resizable images with corner radii, tinted images from existing ones, superimposed images, gradient images, and more.

 ### Related Applications